Auto-Rooter/Phalcon-REST-API/README.md

  **Overview:**<br>
 &nbsp;&nbsp;you should add the product id in the url (http://localhost:8000/product/5) ,and include all product parameters (name, code, description and price).<br>
-&nbsp;&nbsp;if the product is updated successfully it will return 204 Response code **Authentication:**<br>
+&nbsp;&nbsp;if the product is updated successfully it will return 204 Response code.<br>
+**Authentication:**<br>
 &nbsp;&nbsp;there is no Authentication , but you should include the user id (a valid user id ) in the HTTP header.